 Disassembling transformers is not my favourite and usually senseless, but in this case it actually revealed a fixable problem in the form of a cracked ferrite.
 Now, that is a first – never had that before.
 A broken core does not have to be a problem by itself if the crack remains closed.
 However, this core was intentionally gapped in the center of the double-E, and this gap could close due to the lack of stability, which might have been one of the causes for the driver IC shutting down.

 The reason is that a very low-power SMPS driver like the LNK624 only drives the core into one magnetization direction with its single-ended output stage.
 This leads to an non-zero average flux in the ferrite material, as opposed to bidirectional drive also known as push-pull.
 Not a problem if it’s done right, but it must be avoided to saturate the core by exceeding its material-dependent flux limit.
 If this happens, the flux will no longer increase with the coil current, and hence, the inductance will suddenly drop.
 As SMPS drive currents are usually slew-rate limited by coil inductance, the current rises fast.
 To avoid saturation, a bigger core could be used, which is somewhat wasteful.
-As an alternative, an air-gap introduced into the core can serve as an additional, non-saturateable magnetic material, which linearizes this behavior.
-Its effect is comparable to the linearization of a typical diode I/V curve, where current rises steeply once the threshold voltage is exceeded.
+As an alternative, an air-gap introduced into the core can serve as an additional, non-saturable, magnetic material, which linearizes its behavior.
+The effect is comparable to the linearization of a typical diode I/V curve, where current rises steeply once the threshold voltage is exceeded.
 Here, one usually adds series resistance to enforce linear behavior.
 Thus, removing the gap from a gapped core can have the consequence of increasing flux above saturation.
 The drive current rises, which is interpreted as an overload condition by the driver IC.
 The resulting error would only appear when the flux is high enough to reach the saturation limit, which is more likely if a high drive voltage is available, making the drive current rise faster.
 All in all, a very unusual mode of failure which fits the circumstances.
 What was really unfortunate was the overlap between the effects of a weakened rectifier diode allowing reverse conduction and a brittle transformer.

 The core is held in place by tape, which is removed easily, and a lot of soaking lacquer.
 A good trick is to heat the transformer to 100°C, which softens the lacquer and allows you to pull the core apart, gently!
 Especially the small ones are brittle as hell.
 Mine came apart without using force, since the crack was already there.
 Might be mechanical shock damage or caused by the bass.
 Do not heat above 100°C, as the winding insulation tape is usually PET or similar, which will soften and shrink at increased temperatures.
 After fixing the broken E with some glue and clamping the crack shut, I inserted a piece of plastic film exactly 150 micron thick to support the air gap.
 The exact spacing was measured from the outer dimensions of the core with a micrometer screw.